Why a Utopian Town Is Demolishing Its Own History

 Sullebarger has recommended that Greenhills apply for Certified Local Government status with the National Park Service, which can provide funding and technical assistance for preservation, and that the village implement a local historic district with design guidelines.
 (Greenhills has its own preservation zoning ordinance, allowing any application to designate a portion of the village as a local historic district if initiated by 51 percent of the property owners of the proposed district or by the village council.)

 The village, for its part, seems to have taken the distaste for the last set of replacement properties seriously.
-It retained John Senhauser, an architect and Cincinnati Preservation Association board member, to conceptualize new homes that are compatible with Greenhills’ 1930s features, like interplay with green spaces and curved corners.
+It retained John Senhauser, an architect and past chair of the Cincinnati Historic Conservation Board, to conceptualize new homes that are compatible with Greenhills’ 1930s features, like interplay with green spaces and curved corners.
 “If we could pick up some of these same concepts, that’s where we want to go with it,” Kovach said.

 But questions about what to do with Greenhills are likely to persist even if a Certified Local Government or local historic district comes to pass.
 The 1.25-square-mile village is supported by its residential tax base, which is small, and was hamstrung from inception.
 “When the greenbelt communities were being planned, the original goal was to create towns that would have 25,000 units in them and, instead, because the budget was cut, they took it down to 5,000, and I think only 1,600 were built,” said Sullebarger.

-Note: CORRECTION:The original version of this article misidentified John Senhauser as a board member of the Cincinnati Preservation Association.
-He is the former chair of the Cincinnati Historic Conservation Board.